RoxaneVDB/Cogmaster-M2-Internship/README.md

 # Cogmaster-M2-Internship
 You can find here the code used to run the simulations during my M2 internship, as well as some example videos.
-The corresponding M2 thesis with all explantions can be found on my personal website: http://roxane.vandenbossche.eu/page_ressources.html
+The corresponding M2 thesis with all explanations can be found on my personal website: http://roxane.vandenbossche.eu/page_ressources.html

-This repository is composed of 3 folders:
+This repository is composed of 4 folders:

 # "Model 1" and "Model 2"
 contain the code for model 1 and model 2 respectively.